 The Bodhisatta was once a lion.
-One day while out hunting he pursued a deer that was eating grass on the muddy shore of a lake.
-Rabbits, deer, and other animals could walk over the thick mud, but the large and heavy lion sunk in so deep he was trapped.
+One day while out hunting, he pursued a deer that was eating grass on the muddy shore of a lake.
+Rabbits, deer, and other animals could walk over the thick mud, but the large and heavy lion sank in so deep he was trapped.
 Seven days he remained stuck with no one who could help him passing by until a jackal out hunting saw him.
 The jackal ran off in fear, but the Bodhisatta called out to be saved and explained his situation.
 The jackal said he would not help because he would just get eaten once the Bodhisatta was free.
 But the Bodhisatta said he would not kill him, and promised to reward the jackal if he got him out.
 So the jackal started digging.
 He removed mud from around all four legs and then walked under the Bodhisatta’s body and pushed up with his head.
 The strength of the two working together freed the Bodhisatta.